What should you study to become a legal translator? And when you are one, what should you do to become a better one?

 I’m going to cover these points in three separate blog posts.

 Points 1 and 2 cover the basic knowledge you need.
 Points 3, 4 and 5 are about how to get better.
-Points 6 and 7 are about your options for getting the knowledge and skills talked about in points 1 to 5.
+Point 6 is about making a one-off study commitment that will fast forward getting the knowledge and skills talked about in points 1 to 5.

 Why break it down like this?
 Because these are the areas that have jumped out at me on my journey towards specialisation.